input-output-hk/partner-chains/docs/intro.md

 #### Running ogmios
 [ogmios](https://github.com/CardanoSolutions/ogmios) is a lightweight bridge-interface providing a http/websocket interface for communicating with a local cardano node.
-Unlike _db-sync_, which is always mandatory, ogmios is **only required by the chain builder** when interacting with the Partner Chain smart contracts for administrative purposes.
+Unlike _db-sync_, which is always mandatory, ogmios is only required when interacting with the smart contracts as chain builder, or when registering as SPO.

 Please refer to the [project
 documentation](https://ogmios.dev/getting-started/building/#-documentation) for details on how to